 For instance, if a keyword is too competitive, it will lower your bids to avoid overspending.
 But it will increase your bids if it determines that the CPC is reasonable and the search is winnable.

 Pro tip: To further optimize a campaign, you can choose whether to enhance bids after a specified number of conversions or optimize based on the value of conversions.
-But this will only work when different conversion values or dynamic conversion events have been set.
+However, this will only work when different conversion values or dynamic conversion events have been set.

 In that regard, this is seen as only a means to get the most traffic possible on a limited budget or when a keyword has a limited search volume.

-In late 2018, Google introduced a new bidding strategy called target impression share aimed at getting the most reach possible for your ad.
+In late 2018, Google introduced a bidding strategy called target impression share aimed at getting the most reach possible for your ad.

 There are three options available for this strategy, depending on where you want your ads displayed on search results:

-- the absolute top of the page
+- The absolute top of the page

-- near the top of the page
+- Near the top of the page

-- anywhere on the SERPs
+- Anywhere on the SERPs

 Based on which option you choose and your percentage share targets, Google will automatically optimize each bid to reach your target as much as possible.

 Say you chose an impression share target of 100% on the absolute top of the page.
-Google will maximize your bids to ensure your ads reach prime ad space 100% of the total possible amount of times.
+Google will maximize your bids to ensure your ads reach prime ad space 100% of the total possible number of times.

-However, take note that the percentage impression share is not just a function of your bids but also the quality score of each individual ad and ad group.
+However, take note that the percentage impression share is not just a function of your bids but also the Quality Score of each individual ad and ad group.

-So, regardless of the target score you set (in this case, 100%), your ads will unlikely reach that score without overbidding terribly for clicks and views.
+So, regardless of the target score you set (in this case, 100%), your ads will unlikely reach that score without overbidding for clicks and views.

 This strategy is best used if you want to improve brand awareness and reach as many people as possible through branded search campaigns.